-- 100 GOVERNMENT AND POLITICS IN THE UNITED STATES 4 credits Examination of the American political system with emphasis on fundamental principles, ideas, institutions and processes of modern government. - 120 CURRENT POLICY ISSUES 3 credits Cannot be used for credit toward a major in political science.
-Survey of major political issues and problems confronting nation; environment in which public policies are formed and executed. - 150 WORLD POLITICS AND GOVERNMENTS 3 credits Introduction to international politics and an examination of the governments and foreign policies of selected states from a comparative perspective. - 201 INTRODUCTION TO POLITICAL RESEARCH
+100 GOVERNMENT AND POLITICS IN THE UNITED STATES

+Examination of the American political system with emphasis on fundamental principles, ideas, institutions and processes of modern government.

+120 CURRENT POLICY ISSUES

+Cannot be used for credit toward a major in political science.
+Survey of major political issues and problems confronting nation; environment in which public policies are formed and executed.

+WORLD POLITICS AND GOVERNMENTS 150

+Introduction to international politics and an examination of the governments and foreign policies of selected states from a comparative perspective.

-1ntroduction to the research process in political science through an introduction to the logic of social science inquiry and contemporary techniques of analysis.
+INTRODUCTION TO POLITICAL RESEARCH Introduction to the research process in political science through an introduction to the logic of social science inquiry and contemporary techniques of

-- 210 STATE AND LOCAL GOVERNMENT AND POLITICS 3 credits Examination of institutions, processes and intergovernmental relations at state and local levels. - 220 AMERICAN FOREIGN POLICY
+STATE AND LOCAL GOVERNMENT AND POLITICS

+Examination of institutions, processes and intergovernmental relations at state and local levels.

-Examination of American foreign policy-making process; public opinion and other limitations on policy; specific contemporary problems in selected areas.
+220 AMERICAN FOREIGN POLICY 3 credits Examination of American foreign policy-making process; public opinion and other limitations on policy; specific contemporary problems in selected ar-